 Many participants, including MCFD staff, expressed frustration and confusion with the current crisis response model, pointing to the revenue that would be saved by providing families with support before a situation escalates.
 They suggested that comprehensive supports, individualized to meet the unique needs of a family unit, would make a huge difference in outcomes as well as job satisfaction.
 They suggested that multiple supports could complement one another to provide a holistic response.
-The increasing complexity in the needs of both families and children and the need for creative, flexible support options, particularly for families supporting a child with a disability, was discussed,.
+The increasing complexity in the needs of both families and children and the need for creative, flexible support options, particularly for families supporting a child with a disability, was discussed.
 Respite, child care and advocacy and navigation support were frequently identified as an unmet need for families.
-Some participants discussed this theme in the context of the ministry's focus on child protection, stating that family supports of this nature are under-resourced when a situation is not considered a crisis.